abuasiyah/Linux-learning-module-README.md/Bandit/08-Level_6-7.md

 / = to type your looking for

-we found to argumets that was benefital :  -user and -group
+We found two arguments that was beneficial :  -user and -group

 <img width="559" height="38" alt="Screenshot 2026-02-01 083700" src="https://github.com/user-attachments/assets/1b351076-0e22-434a-b2b7-ffff145f8508" />